odnr93/routilux/docs/source/introduction.rst

 Architecture
 ------------

-FlowForge is built around a few core concepts:
+Routilux is built around a few core concepts:

 **Routine**
    The fundamental building block.
 A routine can have: